hiraymond/Poker/README.md

 1. There would be total of nine different ramdom cards generated in each round.
    (two for player hand cards, two for computer player hand cards, and five for the public deck)
-2. We would be using arrays and struct to store cards for player, computer player, and public deck.
+2. We would be using arrays to store cards for player, computer player, and public deck.
-3. We would use dynamic arrays to store hands and clear it after each round.
-   We would also use dynamic arrays to store the win/lose record for the player, the size of the record array is set as two (capable for storing two rounds of game) in the beginning, and the size of the record array would double when the limits is met.
+3. We would also use dynamic arrays to store the win/lose record for the player, the size of the record array is set as two (capable for storing two rounds of game) in the beginning, and the size of the record array would double when the limits is met.
 4. use .txt file to save current hand of player, computer player, deck and the win/lose record.